dvpatel/nginx_okta/README.md

 The token validation service will validate the okta_access_token before processing the sample API request.

-In order to successfully run this example, the Nginx web server with auth_request will need to be configured.
+To successfully run this example, the Nginx web server will need to be configured with auth_request module.
 Please refer to nginx documentation for installation and setup details.
-Also refer to nginx-conf subproject for sample configuration that includes auth_req and proxy_pass endpoint for the intercepting filter.
+Also refer to nginx-conf subproject for sample configuration that includes auth_req and proxy_pass modules for the intercepting filter.

 In addition, auth-api and rest-api subprojects must also be setup and running.
 By default, the auth-api sub-project listens on http port 2000.
 For rest-api sample watchlist service, it listens on http port 3000.
 See READM.md files in the respective projects for installation and setup details.

+NOTE:  this is a sample project.
+For a real production project, secure http should be used for all integrations to prevent eavesdropping.

 ##  Okta Developer Account for IdP
 Setup developer account at https://developer.okta.com/.